underscoreio/essential-scala/src/pages/objects/sealed-traits.md

 res8: DivisionResult = Infinite
 ~~~

-Finally, write a sample function that calls `divide`, matches on the result, and prints a sensible description.
+Finally, write a sample function that calls `divide`, matches on the result, and returns a sensible description.

 <div class="solution">
 Here's the code: